-Portsmouth Abbey School's College Counselors are members of The New England Association for College Admission Counseling (NEACAC) and the National Association for College Admission Counseling (NACAC) and comply with the NACAC Statement of Principles of Good Practice (SPGP).
+Portsmouth Abbey School's College Counselors are members of The New England Association for College Admission Counseling (NEACAC) and the National Association for College Admission Counseling (NACAC) and comply with the NACAC Guide to Ethical Practices.

-- In accordance with the SPGP, we will not endorse or support more than one Early Decision application and we will not endorse or support more than one admission deposit.
+- In accordance with the Ethical Practices, we will not endorse or support more than one Early Decision application and we will not endorse or support more than one admission deposit.

 - Students are expected to answer honestly all questions about disciplinary probations, suspensions, or expulsions that have occurred during their secondary school career.
 They should do so in consultation with their College Counselor.
-Any change in status (academic or disciplinary) that occurs during Sixth Form year will be reported by the College Counselor and should also be reported by the student to the college if that college requires it.
+Any change in disciplinary status that occurs during Sixth Form year should also be reported by the student to the college if that college requires it.

-- Counselor and teacher recommendations are, by Portsmouth Abbey School policy, a confidential communication between the counselor and the colleges to which a student is applying and will not be shared with the student or the student's family.
+- Counselor and teacher recommendations are, by Portsmouth Abbey School policy, a confidential communication between the counselor/teacher and the colleges to which a student is applying and will not be shared with the student or the student's family.

 - Advisory grades are, by Portsmouth Abbey School policy, not considered actual grades; rather they informal indicators of how a student is doing.
 We do not send advisory grades.
 Any students who feel that their applications would be strengthened by sending their advisory grades may do so themselves, after consulting with their counselor.